MIC-DKFZ/medicaldetectiontoolkit/experiments/tutorial.md

     **Note**: the above description only applies if you use ConvertSegToBoundingBoxCoordinates.
 Class targets after batch generation need to make room for a background class (network heads need to be able to predict class 0 = bg).
 Since, in preprocessing, we started classes at id 0, we now need to shift them by +1.
 This is done automatically inside ConvertSegToBoundingBoxCoordinates.
-That transform also renames `"class_target"` to `"roi_labels"`, which is the label required by the rest of the framework.
-In case you do not use that transform, please shift and rename the labels in your BatchGenerator.
+In case you do not use that transform, please shift the labels in your BatchGenerator.
 5. Class PatientIterator.
 This data loader is intended for testing and validation.
 It needs to provide the same output as above BatchGenerator, however, initial batch size is always limited to one (one patient).
 Output batch size may vary if patching is applied.
 Please refer to the LIDC PatientIterator to see how to include patching.
-Note that this Iterator is not supposed to go through the MTA, transforms (mainly ConvertSegToBoundingBoxCoordinates) therefore need to be applied within this class directly.
+Note that this Iterator is _not_ supposed to go through the MTA, transforms (mainly ConvertSegToBoundingBoxCoordinates) therefore need to be applied within this class directly.